Baked Zucchini Chips

 Arman’s recipe tips

 • Don’t add extra salt.
-Adding extra salt will draw out too much liquid and soften the chips, so hold off on adding extra salt until the chips are cooked and cooled.
+Adding extra salt will draw out too much liquid and soften the chips, so hold off until they’re cooked and cooled.

 • Get all the excess moisture.
 If there’s any moisture left in the zucchini, they won’t get crispy, so make sure to use plenty of paper towels to soak it all up.

 • Check often.
-Everyone’s oven works differently, so if your oven runs hot, check your chips after the 30-minute mark and every 10 minutes thereafter to prevent them from burning.
+Everyone’s oven works differently, so if your oven runs hot, check your chips after 30 minutes and every 10 minutes thereafter to prevent them from burning.

 • Use other types of squash.
 When I don’t have enough zucchini for this recipe, I’ll substitute yellow squash.